nexusformat/cnxvalidate/README.md

 3. Create a build directory: mkdir build
 4. Edit CMakeLists.txt at the root level of the distribution.
 Due to a bug in cmake, you have to set HDF5_HL_LIBRARIES to point to the hdf5_hl library.
    The bug is already fixed in cmake but only very recently.
-Thus no one will have afixed version of cmake.
+Thus you may not have a fixed version of cmake.
 5. cd into the build diretory with cd build
 6. Run cmake: cmake ../
 7. Run make: make